Learning Outcomes

 SQE1 Syllabus

 For SQE1, you are required to understand the regulatory objectives and professional principles that govern legal services in England and Wales.
-These underpin the ethical and professional standards expected of solicitors and other regulated legal professionals.
-In your revision, focus on:
+These underpin the ethical and professional standards expected of solicitors and other regulated legal professionals, with a focus on the following syllabus points:

 - the regulatory objectives set out in the Legal Services Act 2007